vipulnaik/diet-exercise-health/notes/2024-04-25-abdominal-pain.md

 jogging.
 See the [2024 exercise trackere](2024-exercise-tracker.md)
 for more.

+In the morning, I experienced slight tension on my neck/shoulder on the right side back.
+Later in the day, the tension increased a little bit, and I also experienced a smaller amount of tension on the left side.
+Later at night, the tension on both sides was almost equal.
+The tension didn't get much in the way of my work.
+Massaging the area did seem to give some relief in the short term.

 ## Thermal comfort

 After the chills I experienced on 2024-04-25, and clearly feeling more